Pitchfork (website): Elitism

-In its early years, Pitchfork was criticized as mean-spirited and elitist, and for publishing reviews that do not meaningfully discuss the music, playing into stereotypes of the cynical hipster.
+In its early years, Pitchfork was criticized as mean-spirited and elitist and for publishing reviews that did not meaningfully discuss the music, playing into stereotypes of the cynical hipster.
 In 2018, the music journalist Robert Christgau described the early years of Pitchfork as "a snotty boys' club open to many 'critics' ...
 Too many amateur wise-asses and self-appointed aesthetes throwing their weight around."

 Many scathing early reviews were by Brent DiCrescenzo, who wrote lengthy reviews that rarely addressed the music.
-For example, his critical review of the 2001 Tool album Lateralus was written from the perspective of a teenager, and included a lengthy list of equipment used by the drummer.
-Some reviews consist only of single images or videos, implying the record is beneath critical analysis.
+For example, his critical review of the 2001 Tool album Lateralus included a lengthy list of equipment used by the drummer, Danny Carey.
+Some Pitchfork reviews consist only of single images or videos, implying the record is beneath critical analysis.
 Shaer wrote in 2006 that Pitchfork typically triumphed acts it had "discovered" and attacked beloved legacy acts and bands popular on music blogs.
 Some believed that Pitchfork deliberately waited for excitement to build around an act before dismissing it with a critical review.

 Itzkoff argued that the obtuse and confrontational style was part of the Pitchfork business model and made their reviews memorable.
 He suggested that the writers' lack of training or experience, and the fact that they worked for low or no pay, created a sense of authenticity and undermined the authority of traditional media.
 Schreiber conceded that Pitchfork had a reputation for snobbery, but said its writers were "really just honest, opinionated music fans".